SOAR- Cádiz Chapter

 BOARD OF DIRECTORS:

-Alla earned her PhD in Marine and Coastal Management (2014, University of Cadiz, Spain), MSs in Computer and Information Science (2003, American University of Armenia).
+Alla is currently working in Estonia, investigating the effects of microplastic on aquatic organisms.
+She earned her PhD in Marine and Coastal Management (2014, University of Cadiz, Spain), MSs in Computer and Information Science (2003, American University of Armenia).

-Alla worked in the University of Cadiz as a researcher, in a bank as a programmer, in American University of Armenia as an administrative personnel, Institute of Hydroecology and Ichthyology in Armenia as a researcher.
-She is fluent in Russian, English and also speaks Spanish.
+Alla worked at the University of Cadiz as a researcher, at a bank as a programmer, at the American University of Armenia as a personnel administrator, and at the Institute of Hydroecology and Ichthyology in Armenia as a researcher.
+She is fluent in Russian and English and also speaks Spanish.
+She is currently learning Estonian.